 Welcome to the Admissions Department at Lake Technical College!

 Lake Technical College is a public postsecondary institution which accepts applications on a nondiscriminatory basis from anyone having the interest, ability, and desire to benefit from career and technical education programs.
 To assist students in meeting their goals, there are minimum age, educational, and health requirements established for each program.
 In addition to career and technical training programs, we offer Adult Basic Education classes, GED preparation classes, and Adult ESOL classes.
-LTC also offers dual enrollment programs through articulation agreements with Lake County Schools.
-Our guidance counselors are happy to assist you with any stage of the enrollment process!
+Lake Tech also offers dual enrollment programs through articulation agreements with Lake County Schools.
+Our career advisors are happy to assist you with any stage of the enrollment process!